rcwelsh/spm12Batch/README.md

 * Resulting BOLD data can be smoothed using SPM by invoking **_smoothfMRI_**.
 * If you need tissue segementation, such as to use with [COMPCOR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2214855/) and want WM and CSF segments, I have found that SPM does a better job on segmentation, so then you'd invoke **_newSeg_** but have the N4 bias corrected data from the **_antsHiRes_** as the input.
 After that you would then invoke **_antsfMRI_** in a manner for it to pick up the SPM derived tissue segments.

 To see an example of how these calls can be further automated look in the **BatchExamples/** sub-folder.
+The examples are extra scripts for building jobs more automatically for a given step.
+The **_launch\_..._** scripts are written with flexibility to process a group of sessions sequentially or in parallel based on your computational resources.

 **If you use this software, please place an acknowledgment in your manuscript to _Robert C. Welsh_, _spm12Batch_, and this page, and also indicate that this software was developed with partial support from NIH R01NS052514 (Welsh) and R01NS082304 (Welsh).**